A cultural journey into the heart of Mexico

 Welcome to Mexico City, the most populous city in North America and the largest Spanish-speaking city in the world.
-Check into your hotel, then you’ll meet your fellow travellers and guide before heading out for welcome drinks.
+Check into your hotel, then you’ll meet your fellow travelers and guide before heading out for welcome drinks.
 You’ll then dine in a downtown restaurant, enjoying traditional dishes (and perhaps a shot of tequila) with your companions.

 Day 02 STREET FOOD, TEQUILA AND WRESTLING

 Start your morning with a relaxing walk around Chapultepec Park, with a couple of stops to sample local Mexican bites.
 Then, head to San Juan Market in Zócalo Square, where you’ll spend the next six hours eating your way through the stalls, with everything from garnachas to chipotle chillies on offer.
 A tequila master will talk you through three different tequilas, all distilled according to local traditions.
-This evening, you’ll witness a Lucha Libre wrestling show – one of the nation’s favourite sports.
+This evening, you’ll witness a Lucha Libre wrestling show – one of the nation’s favorite sports.
 Watch as masked men fight to keep their identity a secret and wrestle in acrobatic displays of strength, in this classic match of heroes versus villains.

 Day 03 LUNCH ABOARD A TRAJINERA

 This morning will see you explore the beautiful streets of Coyoacan.
-Lined with restaurants, bars and galleries, this bohemian district is renowned as the neighbourhood of Frida Kahlo.
-Continue your exploration of the city in the UNESCO World Heritage town of Xochimilco on the outskirts of Mexico City, where hundreds of brightly decorated boats create a spectacle of colour.
+Lined with restaurants, bars and galleries, this bohemian district is renowned as the neighborhood of Frida Kahlo.
+Continue your exploration of the city in the UNESCO World Heritage town of Xochimilco on the outskirts of Mexico City, where hundreds of brightly decorated boats create a spectacle of color.
 Then, you’re in for a quintessential Xochimilco experience, with lunch aboard a trajinera boat.
 Enjoy a classic Mexican meal, as musicians and food vendors sail past.
-Back in Mexico City centre, the afternoon is yours to explore at leisure.
+Back in Mexico City center, the afternoon is yours to explore at leisure.
 Dinner tonight will be at a local cantina, for a taste of evening life in Mexico City.

 Day 04 Cultural sights in Puebla